 - Tips for Improving Warehouse Organization and Layout

 Tips for Improving Warehouse Efficiency

 1. Adopt lean warehouse operations practices.
 “Warehousing has evolved enormously from its historical roots as the simple storage of goods.
-Now, in an increasingly globalised marketplace, high-level inventory management, rapid receiving and shipping dock management and accurate, flexible pick and pack services have never been more important.
+Now, in an increasingly globalized marketplace, high-level inventory management, rapid receiving and shipping dock management and accurate, flexible pick and pack services have never been more important.

 2. Avoid procrastination when receiving shipments.
 “Sometimes when you receive major shipments from suppliers, it’s easy to give it the ‘ol, ‘Eh.
 Let’s just take care of this later.’
-Put an end to the procrastination and take the time to breakdown the boxes, shove them in the recycling bin, un-package your products and stock them accordingly.
+Put an end to the procrastination and take the time to break down the boxes, shove them in the recycling bin, un-package your products, and stock them accordingly.
 This is a habit you must commit to.
 If your shipment comes around the same time each day/week, then schedule it on your calendar.
 Putting it off will only allow it to become an even larger beast, waiting for your attention.” – Breena Fain, 6 Ways to Optimize Your Warehouse Management System, Stitch Labs; Twitter: @StitchLabs

 3. Conduct thorough employee training.
 “Even the most effective technologies and processes lack value if your employees don’t understand them.
 Implement thorough training programs that focus on technology and how you want employees to utilize the tools you’ve provided.
 Education and training should prioritize safety, and encourage innovation.” – The 5 Best Ways to Increase Warehouse Efficiency, Freight Cowboy; Twitter: @freight_cowboy